Looking for the best things to do in Bohol Island in the Philippines?

 - Loboc River Cruise with lunch

-I spent one week in Bohol to visit as many Bohol tourists attractions as I could and have put together the ultimate list of the best places to visit in Bohol including where to find them and what to expect!
+Here is your ultimate list of the best places to visit in Bohol including where to find them and what to expect at each one.

-I have dissected this Bohol travel guide into two parts, places to visit in Bohol while staying in Panglao and places to visit in Bohol while staying in Anda.
-This will make it much easier for you to craft together your Bohol itinerary.
+I have dissected this travel guide into two parts, places to visit while staying in Panglao and places to visit while staying in Anda.
+This will make it much easier for you to craft together your itinerary.

-So without further ado, here is my complete guide of the 31 Best Things To Do In Bohol.
+So without further ado, here is a complete guide to the 31 Best Things To Do In Bohol.

 THINGS TO DO IN BOHOL – FROM PANGLAO